Expert-Guided Inverse Optimization for Convex Constraint Inference: Mitigating Inverse Problem Complexity

 \subsection{Example of Distance Metric}

-The objective function in DIO and RDIO maximizes a non-negative distance metric between the inferred constraints and the observations.
-In this section, we provide an example of such a distance metric and write the complete DIO formulation based on it, which will be used in the application example presented in Section~\ref{sec:case}.
+The objective function in \changemarker{GIO} and \changemarker{RGIO} maximizes a non-negative distance metric between the inferred constraints and the observations.
+In this section, we provide an example of such a distance metric and write the complete \changemarker{GIO} formulation based on it, which will be used in the application example presented in Section~\ref{sec:case}.

-We consider an objective that aims to find constraints that are as far as possible from the rejected observations and as close as possible to the accepted ones.
+We consider an objective that aims to \changemarker{robustify against inclusion of rejected observations in the inferred feasible region by finding} constraints that are as far as possible from the rejected observations and as close as possible to the accepted ones.
 To formulate this objective, we use Separation Distance, defined as maximizing the maximum distance between the inferred constraints to exclude each of the rejected observations, $\bx^k, k\in \cK^-$, from the inferred feasible set.
 That is, among the constraints that make each rejected observation infeasible, we select the constraint furthest away from the rejected observation and push it as close to the accepted observations as possible.
 Hence, we define the Separation Distance $\bP$ as where $d_{ik}$ is the distance between the imputed constraint $i \in \cLt \cup \cNt$ and the rejected observation $k \in \cKbad$.
 This objective can be linearized using a set of additional constraints as shown in model \eqref{model:RDIO_SeparationMetric}.

 Constraints~\eqref{eq:5b}--\eqref{eq:5g} find the slack distance between each rejected point and each constraint.
 Constraints~\eqref{eq:5h}--\eqref{eq:5j} find the maximum distance of each constraint that makes each point infeasible, and the objective~\eqref{eq:5a} maximizes this maximum distance.
-The original primal feasibility constraints of the RDIO model are also enforced.
-Note that this specific distance model only requires the addition of linear constraints and binary variables, so if the FO is a linear problem, the corresponding RDIO problem will be a linear integer problem.
+The original primal feasibility constraints of the \changemarker{RGIO} model are also enforced.
+Note that this specific distance model only requires the addition of linear constraints and binary variables, so if the FO is a linear problem, the corresponding \changemarker{RGIO} problem will be a linear integer problem.
 Any other metric of interest can also be used in the objective, but for simplicity, we will use this linear metric in the application example in Section~\ref{sec:case}.